sebringj/easyfoo/README.md

 We've got a nice way to invite others through invitations using oauth 2.0.

+## Multi-tennant

+An account holds all the content for a given set of users and you can add as many accounts as you like.

 ## Versioning built in

 Don't worry if you shit the bed.
 You've got versions, hun.